Annual Meeting Sessions and Events

 This workshop will provide training to music administrators of non-degree-granting institutions interested in becoming visiting evaluators for NASM.
 Fundamentals of the accreditation process and the roles and responsibilities of visiting evaluators will be discussed in detail.
 Significant time will be spent discussing NASM expectations with regard to Self-Study submissions and documentation.
 An overview of the Handbook and its constituent parts will be provided.
 Standards and guidelines and their application to applicant institutions will receive considerable attention as potential evaluators are guided through the process of on-site review.
 Specific attention will also be devoted to guidelines that speak to the preparation of Visitors’ Reports.

 (Please note: This session is by invitation only.
-Individuals interested in becoming NASM evaluators are encouraged to contact the National Office staff for consideration for training in 2025.)
+Individuals interested in becoming NASM evaluators are encouraged to contact the National Office staff for consideration for training in 2026.)

 1:15 p.m. – 3:45 p.m.

-Pre-Meeting Workshop: Mid-Career Music Administrators in Higher Education
+Pre-Meeting workshop: Mid-Career Music Administrators in Higher Education

 The responsibilities of the music administrator are diverse and multifaceted.
 Each day brings new challenges and opportunities.
 Over time, the roles and responsibilities of an administrator often expand, change, and evolve.
 This pre-meeting workshop, especially designed for administrators with at least five years of experience, will include both short presentations and discussions related to various issues affecting the work of the mid-career music administrator.
 The issue of succession planning will be addressed, along with other topics of interest that will be suggested by the group.
 Mid-career administrators from all types of institutions and from all levels of administration are welcome.
-However, individuals new to music administration may wish to attend the Pre-Meeting Workshop for New Music Administrators in Higher Education offered on Friday, November 22 from 2:00 p.m.–5:00 p.m., and Saturday, November 23 from 8:15 a.m.–3:45 p.m.
+However, individuals new to music administration may wish to attend the Pre-Meeting Workshop for New Music Administrators in Higher Education offered on Friday, November 21 from 2:00 p.m.–5:00 p.m., and continuing on Saturday, November 22 from 8:15 a.m.–3:45 p.m.

 1:15 p.m. – 3:45 p.m.